Root Canal TherapyAnswering questions about the service and what the root canal cost in Calgary is.

-You may be visiting this page because you feel you may need an endodontic treatment, or a “root canal”.
+You’re probably be visiting this page because you feel you may need an endodontic treatment or a “root canal”.

-When the pulp of a tooth becomes infected or dies, root canal therapy is necessary to save the tooth.
-It is generally a comfortable treatment that can save your tooth and keep your mouth healthy.
+When the pulp of a tooth becomes infected or dies, root canal therapy may be necessary to save the tooth.
+The treatment procedure can save your tooth and keep your mouth healthy.

 What is endodontic treatment?

-“Endo” is the Greek word for “inside” and “odont” is Greek for “tooth.”
-Endodontic treatment treats the inside of the tooth.
+“Endo” is the Greek word for “inside” and “

-To understand endodontic treatment, it helps to know something about the anatomy of the tooth.
+To understand endodontic treatment or root canal therapy, it helps to know a little something about the anatomy of the tooth.
 Inside the tooth, under the white enamel and a hard layer called the dentin, is a soft tissue called the pulp.
 The pulp contains blood vessels, nerves, and connective tissue and creates the surrounding hard tissues of the tooth during development.

 The pulp extends from the crown of the tooth to the tip of the roots where it connects to the tissues surrounding the root.
 The pulp is important during a tooth’s growth and development.
 However, once a tooth is fully mature it can survive without the pulp, because the tooth continues to be nourished by the tissues surrounding it.